joseconti/WangGuard/readme.txt

 = Can I use WangGuard on non-multisites WordPress Installs (Standard WordPress)? =

 Yes, absolutely.
-Only the WangGuard plugin and its associated web service will help to protect the registration page of your WordPress Standard, WordPress Multisite, or BuddyPress from sploggers and unwanted users.
+Only the WangGuard plugin and its associated web service will help to protect the registration page of your Standard WordPress, WordPress Multisite, or BuddyPress from sploggers and unwanted users.

 = Is this plugin available in other languages? =